Luckingz/yotouch/README.md

 They verify claims such as:

-* “That this is the real person.”
+* “This is the real person.”
 * “Confirm that they belong to our community by confirming the address they provide.”
 * “That we know them physically.”